2012

 Computer Graphics Forum, 2012

-In Proceedings of Eurographics (Tutorials), 2012
+In Proceedings of Intel Developers Forum, 2012

 Orthopaedic workflow for hip prosthesis replacement: A 3D CT-scan (a) is segmented into labels (b).
 This discrete volume image is converted to a volume mesh (c).
 Based on medical simulations (d) [1], optimal implant design and positioning can be determined.